EricZinda/Perplexity/docs/pxHowTo/pxHowTo082State.md

     ...
 ~~~

 The only reason it even has this basic implementation is because the system implementation of `thing(x)` needs to return all "things in the world" if it is called with an unbound `x`.
 So, outside of that, we are free to implement our system state in any way we like *as long as it remains immutable*.
-Any methods we implement that make changes must follow the pattern that `set_x()` and `add_to_e()` followed and return a copy with the change instead of modifying the object directly.
+Any methods we implement that make changes must follow the pattern used by `set_x()` and `add_to_e()` and return a copy with the change instead of modifying the object directly.
 This is key for making the [solver backtracking algorithm](../devcon/devcon0010MRSSolver) work.

 So, we'll need to add a notion of files and folders to `State`, and provide some ways to query the system about them.
-We'll do that next.

 ## Identity
-Because the system is built around immutable state, we will sometimes end up with two state objects and need to be able to find the same object in either one.
+Because the system is built around immutable state, we will sometimes end up with two `State` objects and need to be able to find the same object contained in either one.
 We need a way to compare objects *across* state object.
 The easiest way to do this is to give all the objects in the system a globally unique id that can be easily compared.
 We'll create a base class, `UniqueObject` that does this and derive everything from it:

 ~~~
 class UniqueObject(object):